What symptoms can non-small cell lung cancer cause?

 - Feeling tired or weak

-- Infections, such as bronchitis and pneumonia that don’t go away or keep coming back
+- Infections that don’t go away or keep coming back (for example, bronchitis or pneumonia)

 - New onset of wheezing